pmw1014/violin/README.md

 #### url

-If the value is a valid URL.
+If the value is formatted as a valid URL.

 ## Contributing